kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/structural/flyweight/notes.md

 ## Definition
-If you have a class whose objects demostrate intrnsic and extrinsic peroperties and if you see that there is extra memory usage because of this, you consider using Flyweight
+If you have a class whose objects demonstrate intrinsic and extrinsic properties and if you see that there is extra memory usage because of this, you consider using Flyweight

+> Flyweight design patterns are structural design patterns that help to reduce the memory usage when creating numerous objects by sharing their common states.

 ## Problem Statement And Solution